 Why Poor Man’s Copyright, the Big Daddy of Copyright Myths, Falls Apart

-Mailing yourself an envelope with a manuscript (or piece of art, etc.) within does not stand as proof of a creation date of the contents.
+Mailing yourself an envelope with a manuscript (or piece of art, etc.) within does not stand as proof of the content’s creation date.
 It stands as proof (at best) of a date you mailed yourself a manuscript that could have been created by anyone and fallen into your possession any number of ways.
 People who believe such copyright myths somehow fail to see this important distinction.
 Same goes if you got a notary to sign it, left it with a bank, and so on.

-Still, for the sake of argument let’s assume no one brings up this rather important point, and things move on to actually trying to disprove the validity of the envelope (or equivalent) and its contents in court.
+Still, let’s assume no one brings up this rather important point.
+Let’s assume things move on to actually trying to disprove the envelope’s and content’s validity in court.

-Well, first I’m sure the opposing lawyer will point out you can easily open, stuff, and then reseal an envelope (including those used by courier services, so long as they use glue.)
-There is also the fact that you can mail empty and open envelopes and parcels so long as you pay the postage for a heavier weight.
+I’m sure the opposing lawyer will point out one can easily open, stuff, and then reseal an envelope.
+(This includes envelopes used by courier services, so long as they use glue.)
+Also, you can mail empty and open envelopes and parcels while overpaying postage as though to accommodate a heavier weight.
 For instance, I could pay more postage than required for an open envelope, mail it to myself, and hold on to it for years.
-Later, if needed, I could stuff whatever I wanted into it, seal it up, and for all intents and purposes it would look like the contents had been in there since the date I posted the empty envelope.
+Later, if needed, I could stuff whatever I wanted into it (up to the weight I’d overpaid for) and seal it up.
+It would look like the contents had been in there since the date I posted the empty envelope.

-Things are even easier to fake when it comes to dating digital copies of content, which is why I don’t understand why people keep buying into these copyright myths.
+Things are even easier to fake when it comes to dating digital copies.
+Really, I don’t understand why people keep buying into these copyright myths.

-Depending on how an email is sent, you can have the date altered, or you can spoof it through alternate servers where the date stamp can be any time or date desired.
+Depending on how an email is sent, you can easily have the date altered by the user.
+You can also fake an email’s date by sending it through alternate servers where the date stamp can be any time or date desired.
 It is also possible to open up an email file that has been downloaded to someone’s computer and alter the text representing the date in most email browsing systems.

 Regarding the actual date attached to the content file itself, this is even easier to fake.
-You just have to alter the clock on your computer (sometimes this may be done from within your operating system, but doing so with BIOS or CMOS is equally as easy and can quickly be looked up online) and then re-save the file.
-The file containing the relevant content will then take on the altered time and date settings.
-You then change your time and date settings to the real time and, presto, like magic your dated digital file has travelled through time!
+You just have to alter the clock on your computer and then re-save the file.
+The file containing the relevant content will take on the altered time and date settings.
+You then change your time and date settings to the real-time and, presto!
+Like magic, your dated digital file has travelled through time!

-It is unbelievably easy to disprove poor man’s copyright outright, or at least cast enough doubt on its validity to render it useless.
-This is why IP lawyers don’t rely upon it — they’ll be the first to dispel such copyright myths for you.
+It is unbelievably easy to disprove poor man’s copyright outright (or at least cast enough doubt on its validity to render it useless.)
+This is why IP lawyers don’t rely on it — they’ll be the first to dispel such copyright myths for you.

 Investigating Poor Man’s Copyright on Your Own